Fundamentals of RIS-Aided Localization in the Far-Field: Introduction

 \subsubsection{Localization with Large Antenna Arrays}

 The reflection coefficients of the RISs can be designed such that the channel parameters associated with distinct paths can be separated and used as information for localization (see \cite{keykhosravi2021multi,9528041,9500281}), which is conceptually similar to localization enabled by the spatial and temporal resolution offered by large antenna systems operating with large bandwidths \cite{garcia2017direct,8240645,8515231,8356190,guerra2018single,fascista2021downlink,8755880,li2019massive,9082200}.
 Hence, as in massive MIMO-aided localization where the resulting FIM can be diagonalized due to the presence of a large number of antennas (e.g., see \cite{8356190,8515231}), the FIM for RIS-localization can also be diagonalized, {\em albeit} for a different reason (unitary correlation matrix, as will be discussed in detail shortly).
 As a consequence, the existing results on localization with large arrays have the potential of providing useful insights into RIS-aided localization.
 With this in mind, we now summarize the most relevant literature from this research direction.
 In \cite{garcia2017direct}, source localization is considered by collecting and processing time of arrival (ToA) and angle of arrival (AoA) estimates at various distributed BSs.
 While the ToA estimates are used to restrict the set of possible source positions to a convex set, the AoA estimates are exploited to provide an estimate of the source position.
 In \cite{8240645}, $2$D position and orientation bounds are derived along with expectation-maximization-based estimation algorithms that achieve these bounds.
 In \cite{8515231}, these bounds are used to show that under certain conditions, NLOS components provide more information about position and orientation.
 These bounds are generalized to the $3$D scenario, and various scaling laws are provided for both the uplink and downlink in \cite{8356190}.
 More limits are provided for localization using measurements on the uplink of a massive MIMO system in \cite{guerra2018single}.
 These additional limits indicate that the CRLB is unique in the limit of the number of receive antennas because each possible transmit position leads to distinct observations at the BS.
 The case of downlink UE positioning with a single antenna receiver is considered in \cite{fascista2021downlink,8755880}.
 In \cite{li2019massive}, a single anchor is used to estimate UE trajectory, and the effect of I/Q imbalance on single anchor positioning is considered in \cite{9082200}.
+Note that the precoding matrix in large antenna BSs is analogous to the RIS reflection coefficients.
+In the literature, it is known that when the precoding matrix remains constant across all OFDM symbols, the angle of departure at the BS can still be estimated \cite{8356190}.
+This is because the large antenna BSs can create multiple spatial streams through the precoding matrix, and these spatial streams can be detected when the UE has more than one receive antenna.
+However, if the RIS reflection coefficients remain constant across all OFDM symbols, the RIS angles of incidence and reflection can not be estimated (irrespective of the number of UE receive antennas).
+This is because the passive RIS performs no processing.
+Hence, it can not generate multiple spatial streams.